ibm-cloud-docs/workload-protection/cspm-implement.md

 The compliance module in {{site.data.keyword.sysdigsecure_full}} maintains a detailed inventory of resources, enabling prioritization based on full context, and facilitating the resolution of posture misconfigurations.
 The compliance module supports cloud and Kubernetes Security Posture Management (CSPM and KSPM, respectively) across hybrid cloud environments.

-{{site.data.keyword.sysdigsecure_short}} CSPN and KSPM provide compliance and configuration management of resources and critical workloads.
+{{site.data.keyword.sysdigsecure_short}} CSPM and KSPM provide compliance and configuration management of resources and critical workloads.
 Several predefined policies are supported, including {{site.data.keyword.cloud_notm}} Framework for Financial Services, Digital Operational Resilience Act (DORA) or CIS {{site.data.keyword.cloud_notm}} Foundations Benchmark to achieve security and compliance for your environment.
 Custom policies are also supported.

 The {{site.data.keyword.cloud_notm}} CSPM feature in {{site.data.keyword.sysdigsecure_short}} interacts with {{site.data.keyword.appconfig_short}} for gathering all your resource configuration details.
 The integration uses {{site.data.keyword.IBM_notm}} [IAM trusted profiles](/docs/account?topic=account-create-trusted-profile&interface=ui) for managing permissions.